We arrive in Carnarvon and go to the tourist information centre. Shut;

 have to stop.

-and end up in Mingenew.
-We send off some mail, backtrack and find the turn.
+turnoff and end up in Mingenew.
+We send off some mail, backtrack and

-rocks and rocks.
-The temperature is pleasant, the wind is still blowing but
+rocks and rocks and rocks.
+The temperature is pleasant, the wind is

-what the hell is going on.
+wonder what the hell is going on.
 I stop and investigate.
 From the

 headlights down there is squashed grasshoppers and the bumper is

 We do all the touristy things and check out lookouts and have lunch at